Yuruby Alicart

-Yuruby Rosaura Alicart Ramírez (born 25 August 1985) is a Venezuelan softball player for the Charros de Jalisco of the Mexican Softball League.
+Yuruby Rosaura Alicart Ramírez (born 25 August 1985) is a Venezuelan professional softball manager and former infielder who is the manager of the Charros de Jalisco of the Mexican Softball League.
 She competed for Venezuela at the 2008 Summer Olympics.

 Career

 Alicart played college softball at Florida State University from Fall 2005 to Spring 2007, where she majored in Criminology and set the FSU single-season record with 19 doubles in 2006.
 She was named to the Atlantic Coast Conference All-Conference team in 2006 and 2007.

 In December 2023, Alicart was signed by the Charros de Jalisco of the Mexican Softball League and later chosen as the team's captain.
 She finished the 2024 season as the league leader in runs batted in with 21 and won the Mexican Softball League championship.

+Alicart announced her retirement after the 2025 Mexican Softball League season.
+In June 2025, she was appointed manager of the Charros ahead of the 2026 season.

 International career

 Alicart represented Venezuela at the 2008 Summer Olympics, where the Venezuelan team finished seventh with a 2–5 record.